Best Backpacking Gear

 Whether you are going on a camping trip, hiking trip, or a leisure adventure, there is a strong chance that backpacking gear can come in handy to you.
 However, there is a lot of gear that you need to ensure a successful trip.
 While not every single piece of gear will make its way on this list, this will cover most of the essentials.
 Do not pay too much mind to rank here, as all are significant in their own ways.

 - Compact design

 - Mountainsmith Morrison

 10 Best Pieces Of Backpacking Gear

-Besides a traditional pocket knife, this seven-function knife also features a nail file, a screwdriver, scissors, tweezers, a toothpick and a key ring.
+Besides a traditional pocket knife, this fourteen-function knife also features a nail file, a screwdriver, scissors, tweezers, a toothpick and a key ring.
 In addition, the entire knife will easily fit inside of your pocket and is a perfect addition to your set of keys.

 Besides taking up very little space no matter where you put it, its small nature makes it easy to use.
 Each blade and function are easy to utilize and provides little confusion.

 Aside from the hardwood, there are many colors to choose from that everyone is guaranteed to find one for them.
 This includes blue, yellow, silver, black, and camouflage.

 This lightweight knife clocks in at a messily 2.08 oz.

 If there ever were to be a perfect product, this Swiss Army knife would be pretty darn close.
 Its usefulness, simplicity of design, and variety of color options make it a must-have for every backpacker.